-- 26.1.1.
-Street infill occurs on site where there is a significant gap between the walls of existing buildings, or where an existing building makes poor use of its site, and demolition and redevelopment would achieve a greater quantity of new accommodation. - occupied by terraced houses or detached and semi-detached homes where the side walls of neighbouring properties are at an angle of less than 45 degrees from one another.
+27.1.1.
+Street infill occurs on site where there is a significant gap between the walls of existing buildings, or where an existing building makes poor use of its site, and demolition and redevelopment would achieve a greater quantity of new accommodation.

+27.1.2.
+Street infill tends to occur within streets occupied by terraced houses or detached and semi-detached homes where the side walls of neighbouring properties are at an angle of less than 45 degrees from one another.
 Where this angle is significantly larger, this could be considered to be a "corner site", which is covered by a separate chapter of this guidance document.

-Fig. 98: Street infill doesn't necessarily need to match the adjacent eaves and ridge heights
+Fig. 94: Street infill doesn't necessarily need to match the adjacent eaves and ridge heights where existing gaps in the streetscape allow, existing plots can be sub-divided to create space for new homes.